MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-your-experiment.md

 ---
 author: mcleanbyron
 Description: After you define your experiment in the Dev Center dashboard and code your experiment in your app, you are ready to active your experiment and use the Dev Center dashboard to review the results of your experiment.
-title: Manage your experiment in the Dev Center dashboard ms.assetid: D48EE0B4-47F2-455C-8FB9-630769AC5ACE ms.author: mcleans ms.date: 02/08/2017
+title: Manage your experiment in the dashboard ms.assetid: D48EE0B4-47F2-455C-8FB9-630769AC5ACE ms.author: mcleans ms.date: 02/08/2017